front-seat/cdp-summarize/README.md

 ### Getting available CDP instances

-You'll probably want to start by running `./cdp.py list` to see the available CDP instance names:
+You'll probably want to start by running `./cdp.py instances` to see the available CDP instance names:

 ```console
 > ./cdp.py instances